mihailgaberov/mihail-gaberov.eu/src/pages/creating-twitter-bot/creating-twitter-bot.md

 This is how I ended up creating a Twitter bot with Node.js that sends direct messages to his followers with information about tweets relevant to certain search criteria.

 Enough talking for now, let’s begin the fun part.

+__TL;DR__

+The rest of the article will be a step by step tutorial of how to create a twitter bot and deploy it to [Heroku](https://www.heroku.com "Heroku's Homepage").
+The bot will be sending private messages to his followers.
+The messages will contain tweets related to predefined search criteria.
+You may already be familiar with the term #hashtag.
+Practically such hashtags are going to be our search criteria or the words by which we will filter the tweets.
+In my case I have selected to use the following: #js, #javascript, #JavaScript, #JS, #Javascript, #react, #reactjs, #nodejs, #Nodejs.
+Which means that the bot will send messages with tweets mentioning them.
+Then we will fetch the IDs of all the followers that the bot has and use them to send direct messages back to them.

+If you want to skip right to the code, here is the [GitHub repo](https://github.com/mihailgaberov/twitter-bot "Twitter bot GitHub repo").

+Initial setup
+Setup the project via ___npm___:

+Since this is going to be Node.js based project, it makes sense to use the famous node package manager [NPM](https://www.npmjs.com/).
+First, make sure you have [Node.js](https://nodejs.org/en/) installed and then you can use _npm_.